We all know the pains of long days on one’s feet—it is unavoidable in this this industry.

 “Since I work mostly national multi-day meeting events, I must still be one of the most professionally dressed people in the room," she explained.
 "I find dress boots or dress wedges work best because the larger heel gives more long-term support of the foot.
 I have gotten cleverer and switch out my shoes between day and night events which makes my feet happy.”

 What are your recommendations for comfortable footwear on the job?
-Leave a comment below!
+Let us know!